-Catlett Islands supports a small nesting colony of Great Blue Herons (Ardea herodias).
+Historically, Goodwin Islands supported a large nesting colony of Great Blue Herons (Ardea herodias).
 Great Blue Herons build large nests in or near the tops of tall trees, usually located near feeding areas.
-As waders, Great Blue Herons eat an array of fish, insects, mammals, amphibians, crustaceans, reptiles, and occasionally other birds.
+As waders, Great Blue Herons eat an array of fish, insects, mammals, amphibians, crustaceans, reptiles, and occasionally other birds (Butler, 1992).
 They are extremely sensitive to human disturbance during the nesting and fledging season, which runs from March through August (Watts and Bradshaw, 1994).
-DCR-DNH zoologists observed the heronry in the summer of

-2004 (Figure 2).
-Aerial surveys of Bald Eagle nests and heron nesting colonies are flown annually by staff of the Center for Conservation Biology (College of William and Mary).
-The annual survey for 2004 confirmed that the heronry persists on Catlett Islands (Watts, pers. comm., 2004).
+By the late 1980s, the colony on Goodwin Islands had grown to approximately 150 pairs, and began to split up, as small groups of birds moved away.
+Aerial surveys of Bald Eagle nests and heron nest colonies are flown annually by staff of the Center for Conservation Biology, and the annual survey in 2004 confirmed that a small residual heronry remains on Goodwin Islands (Watts, pers. comm., 2004).

-Until recently, at least one pair of Bald Eagles reproduced successfully at Catlett Islands; however, no eagles have nested at the site since 2003.
-While Bald Eagles continue to use Catlett Islands extensively for roosting, loafing, and foraging, the cause of nest abandonment is unclear since habitat appears to be suitable.
-As nesting substrate (mature loblolly pines) is structurally intact, it is possible that another pair of Bald Eagles will establish a nest site here in the future (Watts, pers. comm., 2004).
+Until a hurricane in the fall of 2003 destroyed the nest, at least one pair of Bald Eagles nested at Goodwin Islands.
+After the nest and trees were blown down, the pair moved to a location closer to the Amoco refinery and has since established a productive nest there.
+While Bald Eagles continue to use Goodwin Islands extensively for roosting, loafing, and foraging, because there is presently no appropriate substrate (nesting trees) it is unlikely that another pair will establish a nest site until such time as trees become large enough to support a nest (Watts, pers. comm., 2004).

-Historically, waters around Catlett Islands supported beds of submerged aquatic vegetation (SAV).
-Numbers of SAV beds have declined in recent years and currently there are no SAV areas surrounding Catlett Islands (Orth et al., 2004).
+Submerged aquatic vegetation.
+Historically, Goodwin Islands sheltered large beds of SAV.
+Numbers and extent of SAV beds have declined in recent years, prompting annual ongoing monitoring programs (VIMS, 1991).
+In 2003, there were 224 hectares (553.52 acres) of SAV surrounding Goodwin Islands (Orth et al., 2004).